facebook/react-native-website/docs/new-architecture-app-intro.md

 }
 ```

-Finally, we need to create two files that are necessary for your native build to run correctly:
+Finally, you need to create two files that are required to build the native code correctly:

 - A CMake file with the compilation instructions (similar to a `build.gradle` for Android/Java)
 - An `OnLoad.cpp` file which, as the name says, will be loaded when your app starts.

-Let's create a file inside the `android/app/src/main/jni` folder called `CMakeLists.txt` with the following content:
+Create a file inside the `android/app/src/main/jni` folder called `CMakeLists.txt` with the following content:

 ```cmake title="CMakeLists.txt"
 cmake_minimum_required(VERSION 3.13)